mzet-/mzet-.github.io/_posts/2019-01-03-making-most-of-les.md

 tags: [exploitation, priv_esc]
 ---

-[linux-exploit-suggester.sh](https://github.com/mzet-/linux-exploit-suggester) (commonly called just `les.sh`) implemented and maintained by me is the next generation version of the tool designed to assist in privilege escalation testing on Linux servers during the penetration testing.
+[LES](https://github.com/mzet-/linux-exploit-suggester) security tool, developed and maintained by [Z-Labs]() is the next generation version of the tool designed to assist in privilege escalation testing on Linux servers during the penetration testing.
 In this post I will try to describe how it works and how to use it more effectively.

 Too often during the penetration testing engagements or testing drills/maneuvers I observe peer operators just running `./les.sh` (without any parameters) then doing cursory analysis of results and moving forward to other testing techniques if none of the exploit stands out from the crowd.
 Yet, the tool has much more to offer, then that.
 But first, let's do a little deep dive into how the `les.sh` actually works.
 It will help us understand how to use it more effectively.